 Congestion is relative.
-What people consider a congested roadway in a large urban area can be very different from how congestion is defined in a less populated part of the country.
+What people consider a congested roadway in a large urban area can be very different from how congestion is perceived in a less populated part of the country.
 To account for this, DOTs may have the flexibility to define what constitutes delay in their state and those definitions are likely to vary greatly.
-Some examples of how states might define delay might be:
+Some examples of how states might defined delay might be:

-- Urban State X: When speeds drop below 35 mph on the Interstate - Rural State Y: When speeds drop below the posted speed limit - Other State Z: When speeds drop below 85% of the free-flow speed
+- Urban State X: When speeds drop below 35 mph - Rural State Y: When speeds drop below the posted speed limit - Other State Z: When speeds drop below 85% of the free-flow speed

-Because the definition of delay is likely to vary greatly from state to state (or even within a state), comparisons may be difficult and subject to misinterpretation.
+Because the definition of delay is likely to vary greatly from state to state (or even within a state), comparisons may be difficult and easily misinterpreted.

-Measure #2: Truck Reliability Index
+Measure #2: Reliability Index